Start Your Arkansas LLC

 Arkansas also provides tax incentives for expansion projects of up to 10% for some businesses through “ArkPlus.”
 This program requires companies to meet specific payroll and investment requirements, but a 10% discount on an investment in Arkansas can result in huge tax savings.
 Sales and Use Tax Credits for new startups are also available.

-Starting an LLC in Arkansas requires just 6 steps:
+Starting an LLC in Arkansas requires these 5 main steps:

 You can learn more about each of these steps by reviewing the details below.